okfn/opendataeditor/portal/content/docs/contributing/development.md

 ```

 It will be automatically published on CloudFlare when merged to the `main` branch with previews available for pull requests.

-## Translations

-Use approptriate `t` function to translate strings in the codebase.
-TypeScript will check if the key exists in the primary translation file.
-To add a new translation key:

-- add it to the `locale/translations/en.json` file
-- run `OPENAI_API_KEY=<YOUR-KEY> make translate` to update the secondary translation files

-## Releasing

-> You need to be a maintainer to release a new version

-- Update the version in `package.json` according to SemVer
-- Create a pull request with the change and get it approved and merged
-- GitHub Actions will automatically create a [release draft](https://github.com/okfn/opendataeditor/releases) with build artifacts to be tested and published
-- Until the draft realease is published, every new pull request merged will update the draft with new artifacts
-- Review, edit, and publish the draft release when it is ready